mido/mido/docs/messages/frozen.rst

     for msg in map(freeze_message, port):
         ...

-To check if a message is frozen:
+To check if a message is *frozen*:

 .. code-block:: python